Multi-resistant Gram-negative bacilli (MRGN)

 Mode of transmission

-Since these organisms are mainly found in the intestine, any environmental surfaces that come into contact with faecal material can become contaminated and serve as a reservoir for cross-infection.
-In addition, these organisms generally prefer a wet environment, and can quickly colonise sink drains and taps.
+These organisms are mainly found in the intestine, therefore any environmental surfaces that come into contact with faecal material can become contaminated and serve as a reservoir for cross-infection.
+Also, these organisms generally prefer a moist environment, and can quickly colonise sink drains and taps.
 They have also been known to contaminate diluted disinfectants and detergent solutions used for cleaning.
 The primary mode of cross-transmission is via the unwashed hands of clinical staff.
 Patients may also spread infection by touching their own urinary catheter or wound drainage tube.
 The duration of asymptomatic carriage of MRGN in the bowel varies considerably, but may be months to years in low numbers.

 Prevention